AFLplusplus/AFLplusplus/qemu_taint/README.md

 ## How to use

-Add the -T flag to afl-fuzz
+Add the -A flag to afl-fuzz

 ## Caveats